 - EN 215 Introduction to Literary and Cultural Theories

-- HS 311 History, Memory and Popular Culture
+- HS 311 History and Popular Culture: Living with the Past

-- HS 368 The Other American: History of the Counterculture
+- HS 368 The Other America: History of the Counterculture

 - LAW/PL 220 Intellectual Property Theory and Law